New Student Academic Resources

 Transfer Students

-The registrar will review the transcripts of all incoming fall transfer students during the summer and automatically enroll them in a slate of classes.
+The registrar will review the transcripts of all incoming fall transfer students during the summer and work with them one-on-one to enroll them in a slate of classes.
 This typically takes place in July.
 New transfer students will receive all correspondence relating to their transfer evaluations and fall schedules in their CMC email accounts.
-Transfer students are free to modify their schedule once the registrar has created it.
-Transfer students may also meet individually with a member of the registrar's office staff once they have been registered in classes.
+Transfer students may also meet individually with a member of the Registrar's Office staff at any stage in the process.

 Transfer evaluations and registration for incoming spring transfer students take place in January before spring classes begin.
 They follow the same procedure as fall transfer students.